Mid-year HSA Changes: How Status Affects Annual Contribution Limits

 HSA Contribution Limits

 There are a couple of factors that affect how much you can contribute to your HSA.
 Contribution limits for HSAs depend on your age and whether you have family or individual only coverage.
-Contribution limits apply to the calendar year (and tax year).
-The following limits are for 2021.
+Contribution limits apply to the calendar year (and tax year) and are adjusted for inflation by the IRS each year.

 Mid-Year Changes in Eligibility